 There is but one exception.
 His name is Jesus Christ and He was born of a virgin and conceived by the Holy Spirit (Matthew 1:20–23).
-He is not a mere mortal man.
 He is the God-man.
 The second Person of the triune God.
 God in the flesh (John 1:1, 14).
 It is Jesus Christ and He alone is able to rescue sin-enslaved humanity.
-That is the very reason He left heaven and came to earth (Philippians 2:5–8).—to save sinners (1 Timothy 1:15).
+That is the very reason He left heaven and came to earth (Philippians 2:5–8)—to save sinners (1 Timothy 1:15).

 The sin nature - What is it?